-Growing safety concerns and general lack of education in the dangers and maintenance required to own and operate a CO2 Laser has encouraged me to share my knowledge and extensive experience, through offering my services to both businesses and Hobbyists.
+Growing safety concerns and general lack of education of the dangers and maintenance required to own and operate a CO2 Laser has encouraged me to share my knowledge & extensive experience and offer my services to both business and Hobbyist’s.

-Most owners are unaware of the dangers of owning a Class IV Laser.
+Most of owners are unaware of the dangers of owning a Class IV Laser.

-As a first generation owner of a Chinese machine I was instantly made aware of the poor assembly and regards to safety paid during manufacturing of these machines.
-The following is a list of faults I have found to be common on the x700 clone (generic import not REDSAIL)
+As a first generation owner of a Chinese machine i was instantly made aware of the poor assembly and regards to safety paid during manufacturing of these machines.
+Here is a list of faults i have found to be common on the x700 clone (generic import not REDSAIL)